schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step11.rst.txt

     else:
         go_outside_and_play()

-Yes, Python includes the possibility of more than one choice with the keyword ``else``.
+Python includes the possibility of more than one choice with the keyword ``else``.
 Let's use it with another example.
 Reeborg can see if there's a wall right in front him, using the function ``front_is_clear()``.
 This can be used with ``if/else`` to write a program that will guide Reeborg around a rectangular world.
 Something like the following should do the trick:

 .. code-block:: python